Santo Domingo cable car: History

-The system was designed to be accessible by people with limited vision and mobility.

-The sky cable system was constructed as an interconnection of the Gualey, Los Tres Brazos and Sabana Perdida sectors, with integration with the Santo Domingo metro and its auxiliary routes.
+The sky cable system was constructed as an interconnection of the Gualey, Los Tres Brazos, and Sabana Perdida sectors, with connections with the Santo Domingo Metro and its auxiliary routes.

 The construction of the cable car system and its four stations required intervention in its surroundings, the assembly of the electromechanical system with five platforms, 36 support towers and the assembly of the cable-carrying tractor.
 Due to irregular topography at the site of some of the stations, several steps were designed to bridge the distance between the buildings and platforms.

 The cable car system was inaugurated on 23 May 2018, and commenced regular operations on 1 July 2018.
 It has the capacity to transport 6,000 passengers per hour (54,000 per day) in both directions combined, with a schedule from 6 a.m. to 9 p.m.